Including people from across the community and not just listening to the loudest voices

 • When we spoke to young people about climate change, they felt that it wasn’t an issue that people were engaged with at a local level or even within places like the school.
 Although climate change was a concern, they didn’t feel they had the power or agency to do much to influence policy and decision making at a local level.

-• Destinations that invest in the environment and care for biodiversity, tend to attract higher spending visitors.
-Through our research we know that a lack of public and public sector awareness about how to care and manage our natural assets, particularly coastal biodiversity is a key challenge.
-More needs to be done to ensure that Dunoon and Kirn are considered high quality visitor destinations by investing in blue and green spaces and managing them in alignment with best practice.
+• Visitor destinations that invest in the quality and care of the environment and protection of natural assets, tend to attract higher spending visitors (Visit Scotland, Driving the Visitor Economy 25-28).
+Through our research we have found that a key challenge is a lack of community and public sector awareness about how to care for and manage our natural assets, particularly coastal biodiversity and green spaces.
+More needs to be done to invest in blue and green spaces, managing them in alignment with best practice to ensure that Dunoon and Kirn are considered high-quality visitor destinations.

 4. Keeping people healthy and happy

-• 28.7% of the local population are over the age of 65, slightly higher than the rest of Argyll and Bute at 27.26% and higher than the rest of Scotland at 20.3%.
+• Data gathered in the Shaping Places for Wellbeing project town profile identifies that 28.7% of the local population are over the age of 65, slightly higher than the rest of Argyll and Bute at 27.26% and higher than the rest of Scotland at 20.3%.

 • The rate of individuals aged 16+ receiving Personal Independence Payment is around 10% (107 per 1000 in 2021), double that of the rest of Argyll.